 Advice on the preparation of employment contracts

-Control of employment contracts and other labour law agreements
+Inspection of employment contracts and other labour law agreements

 Protection of interests and representation in case of breaches of contract